Eloping vs Weddings; A Direct Comparison

 In contrast to a wedding day, elopements are slower and more intentional.
 Since you’re entertaining fewer or no guests at all, the trivial details, like waiting for a hundred people to get through a buffet line, will be much faster.
 This leaves you with more time to spend in meaningful ways.

-In all, your timeline will be more relaxed and catered to you rather than making sure 100+ guests are corralled and entertained.
+In all, your elopement timeline will be more relaxed and catered to you rather than making sure 100+ guests are corralled and entertained.
 You’ll be as busy (or not) as you like.
 Often my couples hire me to photograph them getting ready all the way up until they celebrate getting married — with cake, canoe rides, first dances, or sunset hikes, for example.
 We make sure to leave room for spontaneity, and my couples love that they can choose to get married when and where it feels right to them, rather than at a pre-determined time.

 You’ll likely be surrounded by loved ones the entire day — from the moment you wake up to get ready up to the minute you leave the reception.
 The day will be a whirlwind and you likely won’t remember it well after (read this blog to combat that).
 Try to eliminate distractions on the day of, delegate responsibilities, and keep your focus on the reason for everything: marrying the love of your life.